RicardoKers/SaveMqttData/README.md

 Whenever new data is saved:

-1. The program reads the existing JSON file (if not cached).
+1. The program reads the existing JSON file.
 2. Removes records older than `retention_days`.
 3. Writes back the updated JSON file.